ariel-frischer/RA.Aid-swe-bench/README.md

 ## Requirements

 - Python >=3.9, <3.13
-- Poetry for dependency management
+- Poetry for this project's dependency management
-- RA-AID ^0.12.0
+- RA-AID ^0.12.0 (must have `ra-aid` cli path working in the running shell)
 - uv for fast dependency installation for each attempt

 ## Installation